Back to Electronics

 For maximum privacy, consider an "air gap" approach for your most sensitive devices.
 Keep critical security cameras and sensors on a completely isolated network with no internet access.
 Use a local network-attached storage (NAS) system for recording and monitoring.

-Privacy-First Alternatives to Popular Devices
+What Are Privacy-First Alternatives to Popular Devices?

 Many popular smart home devices have privacy-focused alternatives that offer similar functionality without the data collection.
 Here are the best substitutes for common smart home gadgets that prioritize your privacy.